 SouthEast Bank is committed to ensuring the security of your accounts and information.
 You can rest assured knowing that your finances are protected by sophisticated technology and services.

-How the SouthEast Verifi Notification System Works
+How the SouthEast Bank Verifi notification system works:

-* Standard message and data rates may apply.
+* Standard text messaging rates may apply.

 Best Security Practices for Users

 Although we may contact you by phone, text, or email, we will never initiate communication by asking for your account number, PIN, password, or other personal information.
-If you are uncertain about the source of anyone claiming to represent SouthEast Bank, please call 1-844-SEBANKS or visit southeastbank.com directly.
+If you are uncertain about the source of anyone claiming to represent SouthEast Bank, please call 1-844-SEBANKS.

-Phishing is the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.
+Phishing is the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in electronic communication.
 Learn more about phishing and how to protect yourself from this scam.

 Think of how many times a day you share your personal information.
 You may write a check at the local grocery store, apply for a credit card, mail your tax return, or make a purchase via the Internet or phone.
-With each transaction, you share your personal information: your bank and credit card account numbers, your income, your social security number, your name, address and phone number.
+With each transaction, you share your personal information: your bank and credit card account numbers, your income, your social security number, your name, address, and phone number.
 Unless you live your life in a bubble, you can't prevent the stealing of your personal information, but you can minimize the risks of this crime happening to you.
 Learn how to protect yourself from identity theft.

 Elder Financial Abuse Awareness

 Every year, millions of seniors fall victim to financial fraud.
 Studies show elder financial abuse costs seniors approximately $2.9 billion each year.
 SouthEast Bank urges older customers and their trusted caregivers to safeguard all personal information and stay alert to the common signs of financial abuse.
-Here are 14 tips for stopping elder financial abuse in its tracks
+Here are 14 tips for stopping elder financial abuse in its tracks.

 Mobile Device Safety